ucan-wg/promise/README.md

 ### 1.1.1 ActID

-An Action Identifier ("ActID") is the content address of an [Action].
+An Action Identifier (ActID) is the content address of an [Action].
 It can be found direction in an Invocation:

 ``` js
 // Pseudocode